 As you can read, there is no one right potential answer, from a legal perspective, to the question of how to tell your spouse you want a divorce.
 The timing, your spouses personality, history of violence or lack thereof, the family's financial situation and other factors may play in to this issue.

-Our Orange County divorce attorneys are ready to assist you with the legal aspects of this decision.
+Our divorce attorneys are ready to assist you with the legal aspects of this decision.
 We are one phone call or email away.
-Please use our contact us form at the top right of the page or simple call us for an initial consultation.
+Please use our contact us form at the bottom of the page or simple call us for an affordable strategy session.